shreya13p/opentelemetry-helm-charts/charts/opentelemetry-demo/README.md

 * Prometheus
 * Grafana
 * OpenSearch
+* This sentence is a Test Sentence to validate CI/CD working

 Parameters for each sub-chart can be specified within that sub-chart's respective top level.
 This chart will override some of the dependent sub-chart